-- To ensure that at all times the numbers of staff and skill mix are appropriate to the assessed needs of the service users.
+- To ensure that the numbers of staff and skill mix are appropriate to the assessed needs of the service users at all times.

 - To ensure staff are familiar with the Health Act, the regulation’s, standards, Statement of Purpose & Function and Policies and Procedures.

-- Provide staff with 1:1 meetings and keep accurate records.
+- Conduct 1:1 staff meetings and keep accurate records.

 - Abide by the internal and external communication and reporting requirements.

 - Develop and maintain positive communication links with relevant personnel (internal and external).

 - Maintain positive and welcoming relationships with family, friends and other service providers if relevant.